 My interests include CW and DX (338 countries / 330 towards Honor Roll).
 I am net control on Wednesdays for the Seagull Net (3.940mHz) and Pine Tree Net (3.596mHz), the Maine state-wide SSB and CW traffic nets.
 I am Maine Section Traffic Manager.

 After 35 years as a school administrator in Michigan, I retired in July of 2001.
 In April of 2005 we moved to Waterford, Maine and renovated an 1860's farmhouse and barn.
 My shack is in the family room in a roll-top desk.
 If I roll down the top, the radio equipment disappers.

 The main rigs are a new Flex 6300 and a K3.
 I use LP-Pan panadapters for the K3.
 The tuners are an HF-AUTO by Palstar and two AT-Autos.
 The amp is a Elecraft KPA500 solid state for 500 watts.

 It's hard to see the doublet.

 I use a lot of software - DXLab Suite for logging and spotting, N4PY for rig control, SmartSDR for the Flex and NaP3 for the K3 panadapter.

-My Paddle collection includes a Vizkey 90 Degree single lever, a Kent single lever, K8RA P-2, Bencher, Vibroplex Brass Racer, and a Brown Brothers BTL-A. On the desk are a MagPad and a March Magnetic.
+My Paddle collection includes a Vizkey 90 Degree single lever, a Kent single lever, K8RA P-2, Bencher, Vibroplex Brass Racer, and a Brown Brothers BTL-A. My newest paddle is a Begali Magnetic Professional.

 73 de K1ESE